Black Lives Matter: Mismanagement of funds

 Allegations of mismanagement of funds by the organization Black Lives Matter Global Network Foundation were raised after funds were used to purchase a home that cost $6 million in southern California to be used as a facility for a Black artists fellowship.
 The property included six bedrooms, a recording studio, and a swimming pool.

 Lack of focus on unsolved murders and missing persons cases

 Since its founding, the Black Lives Matter movement has faced significant criticism for its inherent lack of focus on unsolved murders and missing persons cases.
 For example, some researchers have confirmed that murders of Black victims disproportionately go unsolved.
+Families of victims have publicly reproached BLM leaders: one mother wrote that BLM cadres told her that highlighting murdered Black children would “dilute” the movement’s message.

 According to FBI statistics, 40% of missing persons across the US are people of color.
 Kyle Pope, an editor and researcher of the Columbia Journalism Review, noticed a lack of media attention when it comes to these crimes.
+One media analysis found Black children were 33% of missing-children cases but only 7% of media coverage, a disparity scholars attribute to “Missing White Woman Syndrome”.
 In 2008, Derrica and Natalie Wilson launched the Black and Missing Foundation, a non-profit to find unsolved Black murder victims across the country.
-In a 2021 interview, they found that unsolved murders of Black people have been disproportionately overlooked by both law enforcement and national media outlets.
+In a 2021 interview, they found that both law enforcement and national media outlets have disproportionately overlooked unsolved murders of Black people.